 4. Consider installing a whole-house fan

 If you have a house with a large attic, it could be keeping more heat in your home than you want.
 You can get a whole-house attic fan for around $300 – $500.
-This fan will actually pull in the cool evening air through your windows and in turn push the hot air out through your attic and roof.
-This can be a great way to cool your house down quickly (and for less money).
+This fan will pull in the cool evening air through your windows and in turn push the hot air out through your attic and roof.
+It can be a great way to cool your house down quickly (and for less money).